Skip to main content

 Their structural differences dictate how they are understood by your system and, consequently, how clinical science must approach their validation for therapeutic use.
 A peptide is a precise, short chain of amino acids, akin to a single, clear command.
 A biologic, conversely, is a large, complex protein, more like a detailed set of instructions with multiple clauses.
 This fundamental distinction in scale and complexity is the origin of the divergent pathways they must follow to prove their safety and efficacy.

 Their smaller size and simpler structure can allow for more predictable absorption, distribution, metabolism, and excretion (ADME) profiles.
 Think of them as keys cut for a specific lock; their interaction with the body is direct and often well-defined.
-This clarity allows for a more streamlined, though still exacting, process focused on specific physiological responses and interactions.
+This clarity allows for a more streamlined, though still exacting, clinical trial process focused on specific physiological responses and interactions.

 The structural simplicity of peptides often translates to a more predictable interaction with the body’s systems.